2015 Program: Arabic-English

 Summer Translation Program will:

-- Give you the practical skills and basic knowledge necessary to make a career of translation.
+- Give you practical skills and basic knowledge necessary to the career of translation.

-- Prepare a future generation of translators specializing in practical and literary translation.
+- Help prepare a future generation of translators specializing in practical and literary translation.